Twitter brings back election labels for 2020 US candidates

-Many political candidates already have blue checkmarks to indicate that Twitter has checked that they are who they say they are.
+Many political candidates already have blue check marks to indicate that Twitter has confirmed that they are who they say they are.

 The election labels go further and provide details such as what office a person is running for and where.
 They will also carry a small ballot box icon.
 The labels will appear on candidates’ accounts and tweets, even if they are retweeted by someone else.